tayebel/youtube_scraper/README.md

 ## Introduction

-The YouTube Channel Statistics Dashboard is a Python tool that generates an interactive dashboard using the Plotly library.
-It allows users to visualize various statistics of YouTube channels based on keywords provided by the user.
+The YouTube Channel Statistics Dashboard is a simple Python tool that generates an interactive dashboard using the Plotly library.
+It allows users to visualize various (Views, Total videos and Number subscribers) statistics of YouTube channels based on keywords provided by the user.
 The dashboard provides a comprehensive overview of the channel's performance and allows users to save the results as an Excel spreadsheet.

 ## Installation